Idg772/RG-Flow_reproduction/README.md

 # IGF23 — RG‑Flow
+This is my Data Analysis project for the MPhil in Data Intensive Science at the University of Cambridge The aim of this work is to investigate and reproduce the results of "RG-Flow: A hierarchical and explainable flow model based on renormalization group and sparse prior" ([arXiv:2010.00029](https://arxiv.org/abs/2010.00029)).
 A PyTorch implementation of Renormalization Group Flow (RG-Flow) for generative modeling with hierarchical image synthesis.

 ---